-The biggest Law School party of the year!
-Highlighting the vast array of cultures and diversity on campus, Global Village brings together students, staff and faculty to enjoy a night of food, drink, entertainment and music from around the world.
-The event is a collaborative effort between LLM and JD students, the International Programs Office, the SBA International Committee, Diversity Coalition and a majority of our student groups.
+Join the biggest law school party of the year and highlight your interest in diversity!
+Global Village brings together approximately 800 students, staff, and faculty to enjoy a night of food, drink, music and entertainment.
+Set up as a cultural fair, over 30 tables represent different regions and countries and exhibit their unique culture and cuisine.
+The event is a collaborative effort between JD and LLM students, a majority of Northwestern Law student groups, and the international programs offices.
 Continue to showcase your commitment to diversity and sponsor Global Village.

 Diverse Admit Day (DAD)

 Second– and third–year law students are responsible for Northwestern's six scholarly legal journals, and members are selected on the basis of grade point average and performance in a writing competition.
-If you are interested in gaining access to these students, or if you want information on how to get involved with journal symposia, please contact Valerie Krasnoff.
+If you are interested in gaining access to these students, or if you want information on how to get involved with journal symposia, please contact Marie Levy.